Evidence Level

 Deficiency information View details

 Manganese deficiency is essentially unheard of in humans.
 Manganese is widespread in plant foods (whole grains, nuts, leafy greens, tea), and most adults consume well above the AI from typical diets.
-The clinically relevant concern with manganese is actually TOXICITY, especially from contaminated water or long-term parenteral nutrition — excess manganese causes Parkinson-like neurological damage.
+The clinically relevant concern with manganese is actually toxicity, especially from contaminated water or long-term parenteral nutrition — excess manganese causes Parkinson-like neurological damage.

 Common symptoms